eepp/avr-midi-footswitch/README.md

   * sync button pin bit mask goes into `g_sync_mask`

-In `main.c`: you might need to change a few register/bit names in the source to match your specific AVR MCU.
-Look at the `init_uart`, `init_io`, `wait_uart_tx_ready` and `uart_send` functions.
+In `main.c`: you might need to change a few register/bit names in the source to match your specific AVR MCU if you're not using an ATmega328P compatible chip.
+Look at the `init_uart`,
+`init_io`, `wait_uart_tx_ready` and `uart_send` functions.

 compiling